Jong’s Not Mad

 It’s been an absolute hoot.
-The only problem is – well, it’s all bollocks.
+The only problem is – well, it’s mostly bollocks.

 When you examine these ‘facts’, you find they are rumours, exaggerations and myths.
 It’s the equivalent of the North Koreans reporting that Barack Obama was born in Kenya, eats dogs and is a crack addict.

 But our media has been happy to repeat these stories – because North Korea is our enemy.

 Here are a few examples of the Kim Jong-Il facts claimed by the mainstream media: